 Head over to Health for Kids to explore good hand washing practice with your child.

 Use tissues rather than your hands to muffle coughs and sneezes, then throw the tissue away quickly.
 Avoid touching your eyes, nose and mouth after sneezing too as germs easily spread this way.

 Make sure that telephones, keyboards, toys and kitchen surfaces are regularly cleaned, ideally with antibacterial or disinfectant wipes – germs can live on hard surfaces for up to 24 hours.

-Above all, check your diet includes a good balance of fruit and vegetables, find ways to stay active and ensure you get plenty of sleep.
+A healthy diet that includes a good balance of fruit and vegetables can support the body’s immune system to fight infections.
+It’s also important to find ways to stay active and ensure you get plenty of sleep.